Dj5822/Auth0Test/README.md

 In this assignment we explore the Auth0 authentication library.

 ## How to run the project
+First make sure, that npm is installed on your machine.

+Next clone the reposititory.

+Navigate to the directory for the repository that you just cloned.

 Change directory to backend,
 run: